Center for Computation and Technology: History

-In 2003, the Center for Applied Information Technology and Learning (LSU CAPITAL) was integrated as a full research center on LSU's campus as part of the Governor's Vision 2020 plan, and then renamed the Center for Computation & Technology.
+The center developed from the Center for Applied Information Technology and Learning, also known as LSU CAPITAL.
+In 2003, LSU CAPITAL was integrated as a full LSU research center and renamed the Center for Computation & Technology.

-CCT's first director was Ed Seidel.
-Seidel led the CCT from 2003 to 2008, then accepted a position as director of the National Science Foundation's Office of Cyberinfrastructure (OCI).
-CCT faculty members Stephen David Beck and Jorge Pullin served as Interim Co-directors from 2008 to 2010.
-In December 2010, Joel Tohline, the interim director of the original LSU CAPITAL, was named CCT director.
+Ed Seidel served as the center's first director.
+In 2008, Seidel left LSU after being selected to serve as director of the National Science Foundation's Office of Cyberinfrastructure.
+Stephen David Beck and Jorge Pullin later served as interim co-directors.
+Joel Tohline, who had been interim director of LSU CAPITAL, was named CCT director in 2010.